Enquire now

 Final words

-If you are diagnosed with atherosclerosis and worried about the risks, make sure to reach out to your doctor at the earliest.
+If you are diagnosed with atherosclerosis and worried about the risks, make sure to reach out to your cardiologist doctor in Kolkata at the earliest.
 It can cause heart attack, heart failure, and heart stroke if left untreated.
 Make sure to comprehend everything you can about the disease so that you are mindful of the treatment options and making lifestyle changes.
 You must also be aware of the risk factors such as diabetes, smoking, blood pressure, obesity, physical activity, and saturated fats.
 Timely medications, treatments, or surgery are very important to prevent the complications of atherosclerosis so don’t overlook the condition in any way.

 FAQs